glasser/vote.davidglasser.net/content/post/201611-local-props.md

 house for a long time, then you likely can get a home equity loan for that amount (something your tenants have no access to).

+(Note: San Francisco already has a similarly-sized fee.)

 The school kids clause seems pretty unequivocably good to me as well.

 There are no arguments submitted against this proposition.